matthewglasenapp/hla_resolve/supplementary_scripts/README.md

 Takes the raw GFF3 files (e.g., `hla_a.gff3`) downloaded from GRCh38.p14 Ensembl and produces two derived files per gene:

 - `*_cds_sorted.gff3` — CDS entries sorted by genomic coordinate, low to high, on both strands.
 This works around a [vcf2fasta bug](https://github.com/santiagosnchez/vcf2fasta/issues/23) where CDS records are concatenated in file order; sorting them ascending puts them in the order vcf2fasta expects before it applies the reverse complement for minus-strand genes.
 - `*_gene.gff3` — Contains only the gene feature record, used for gene boundary extraction.
-HLA-C is the one exception to a verbatim copy: its gene interval is padded by 1 kb on each side (`GENE_PADDING` in the script), because most IPD-IMGT/HLA reference sequences carry substantially more UTR than the GRCh38 annotation does.
+Three genes are not verbatim copies.
+Their intervals are padded by `GENE_PADDING` in the script, because IPD-IMGT/HLA reference sequences for these genes carry substantially more untranslated sequence than the GRCh38 annotation does, which leaves part of each database record with no query sequence to align against.
+HLA-C is padded by 1 kb at each end.
+HLA-B and HLA-DPA1 are padded at the 3' end only, by 602 bp and 299 bp respectively.
+Both are minus-strand genes, so the padding is applied to the low coordinate.

 ### 2. `make_coords.py`